Skip to content

 Once again, DC Comics reset the timeline again.
 This time, Ted Kord is back as a mentor for Jaime.
 Again, the beetle’s origin is retconned (it’s not alien anymore, but magical, as it originally was).

-A new Blue Beetle series starring Jaime Reyes entering a new phase of his livfe in Palmera City, with Ted Kord as a supporting character, as well as Xiomara Erazo and Nitida (both introduced in Graduation Day).
+Going into the Dawn of DC era, a new Blue Beetle comics starring Jaime Reyes entering a new phase of his life in Palmera City was launched, with Ted Kord as a supporting character, as well as Xiomara Erazo and Nitida (both introduced in Graduation Day).
 The world of Beetle is expanding!